NielsOuvrard/metal-sand-box/Readme.md

 ## Demo's Features

-- Render points and triangles using Metal shaders.
+- Render a 3D rocket model, a low-poly house and a 1x1 box
-- Adjustable number of points.
+- The scene is rotating on the Y-axis by matrix transformations.
 - Toggleable grid display.

 ## Project Structure